bootlin/training-materials/slides/sysdev-intro/sysdev-intro.typ

-- Not necessarily interesting to be too restrictive on the amount of RAM/storage: having flexibility at this level allows to increase performance and re-use as many existing components as possible.
+- Not necessarily interesting to be too restrictive on the amount of RAM/storage: having flexibility at this level allows to increase performance and reuse as many existing components as possible.

 === Communication